umair13adil/background_stt/README.md

 #### Setup Intent for Simple Confirmation
 __________________________________________

-This can be useful for simple decesions.
+This can be useful for simple decisions.

 ```dart
     _service.getSpeechResults().onData((data) {